 There were no Visiting Members who had registered as wishing to speak.

-The Chairman will move that the minutes of the meeting of the Committee dated 17 July 2018 be signed as a correct record.
-The only issue relating to the minutes which can be discussed is their accuracy.
+To approve the minutes of a previous meeting as a correct record.
+The only issue relating to the minutes that can be discussed is their accuracy.

 Members reviewed the minutes.
 No amendments were proposed.

 RESOLVED – That the minutes of the meeting dated 21 March 2019 be approved as a correct record.